wp-plugins/revisionary/readme.txt

 == Changelog ==

+= 1.1.2 - 29 Nov 2010 =
+* Compat : Role Scoper - Post-assigned Revisor role was not honored to update another users' revision with RS 1.3+
+* BugFix : While in Revisions Manager, invalid "Revisions" submenu link was displayed in Settings menu

 = 1.1.1 - 5 Nov 2010 =
 * BugFix : Fatal Error if theme displays post edit link on front end